 Maximizing a Winery, Brewery or Distillery Wastewater Lagoon

-To treat wastewater effectively, a wastewater lagoon requires Aeration and Mixing.
+To treat process water effectively, a wastewater lagoon requires Aeration and Mixing.
 Lagoon aeration is the process by which mixing and oxygen combine to create an active aerobic treatment environment, where bacteria and microorganisms naturally break down and metabolize lagoon BOD and lagoon TSS.
-The effectiveness of a wastewater aeration system depends directly on its ability to both aerate and mix.
+The effectiveness of a process water aeration system depends directly on its ability to both aerate and mix.

 Ares Aeration® is ideal for winery, brewery, and distillery wastewater lagoons because it provides mixing and aeration in a single modular unit.
 The patented Double Bubble technology combines a fine bubble membrane for efficient oxygenation with a course bubble static tube aerator for intense turbulence and mixing to treat the entire water column.